CCS PARENT Dashboard

 Please note that the school will require proof of medical insurance coverage in addition to a sports physical and other athletic department forms prior to a student participating in the school sports/co-curricular activities.
 Please log in to your FACTS Family Portal and go to School / Web Forms / Family Demographic Form / Student Medical Form and enter your insurance company name, policy number and expiration date.
 A copy of your insurance card is no longer required.

-The CCS Library is happy to announce our summer reading incentive for students currently in Kindergarten through fifth grade.
+The CCS Library is happy to announce the summer reading incentive that will keep students reading throughout the summer.
 The challenge is based on the number of minutes a student reads and appeals equally to all ages and abilities.
-Detailed information was sent home with elementary students in the Thursday folder on May 18.
-Please email Mrs. Daniell if you have any questions.
+Reading begins May 22.
+Email Mrs. Parker if you have any questions: [email protected].

-All activity packets for secondary summer assignments can be found at the link below.
-The Warrior Warehouse has a limited supply of the required books.
-Please choose titles and activity packets based on student’s recommended ELA placement.
-Students should complete their reading and any related assignments as listed below prior to the first day of school, Wednesday, August 16.
+All activity packets for grades 6-12 are available at the link below.
+Please choose titles and activity packets based on the student’s recommended ELA placement.
+Please contact your teacher or principal directly with any questions.
+Students should complete their reading and any related assignments as listed below prior to the first day of school, Wednesday, September 3.

-• Updates to address, subdivision, phones, email or emergency contact information: Please click here or email Laurie Sanders.
+Updates to address, phones, email or emergency contact information:

 The Warrior Warehouse is located in the East Gym and is open Monday – Friday from 8 a.m. to 4 p.m.